icgc-argo/argo-clinical/README.md

 ## Debugging Notes:

 If file upload fails with the error `TypeError: Cannot read property 'readFile' of undefined`, make sure you are running Node 12+

+## DB migration

+we use tool called migrate-mongo: https://www.npmjs.com/package/migrate-mongo

+- create script: `npx migrate-mongo create my-script`
+- run migration: `npx migrate-mongo up`
+- rollback: `npx migrate-mongo down`
+  - With this command, migrate-mongo will revert (only) the last applied migration
+- status: `npx migrate-mongo status`

+notes:

+- you can't change the the contents after the script ran, it wont run again automatically
+  - if you need to change the script you have to write another script that does what you want
+- the scripts are sorted by date & time
+- a collection in db called changelog will keep track of executed scripts.
+- the docker image will excute the scripts automatically before starting the server and if fails it runs rollback script and exits